averbraeck/dsol/docs/index.md

 Furthermore, Java itself, a development environment, and resources on which DSOL is dependent are necessary:

 * Java, as of version 11.
 DSOL 4 and higher can not be used with prior versions of the Java programming language.
 For developing models with DSOL, we recommend to use a Java Development Kit (JDK), rather than a JRE.
 For running models, a JRE is sufficient.
 Java can be downloaded from Oracle or as an open source build: [https://jdk.java.net/archive/](https://jdk.java.net/archive/) for Java-11.
+Note that as a result of the used libraries, the minimum Java version has been updated from java 11 to Java 17 as of dsol version 4.2.2.

 * We highly recommend using an integrated development environment for the construction of simulation models.
 This tutorial refers to the Eclipse development environment (version 2022-06 or higher) which can be downloaded from [https://www.eclipse.org](https://www.eclipse.org).